Competency Layers

 - 50–100 people: You need real specificity.
 A lot of people sit at each level and you want consistency about what it means.

-- The trap in both directions: Too much definition too early is bureaucracy.
-Too little at any stage means titles are decorative.
+Too much definition too early is bureaucracy.
+Too little at any stage means your titles are decorative.

 Layer 3: The company